 Situated inside Yosemite National Park, the Hetch Hetchy Valley was described by John Muir as “one of nature’s rarest and most precious mountain temples.”
 The pristine Tuolumne River flowed along the valley floor, surrounded by flowered meadows and ancient forests which teamed with bears and bobcats, rushes and eagles.
 Indeed, Hetch Hetchy Valley was considered one of the most unique and diverse ecosystems in the world.

-Modern engineering advances afford us the opportunity to remove the reservoir and create one of the most ambitious and exciting environmental restoration projects in human history.
+Modern advance in water management afford us the opportunity to remove the reservoir and create one of the most ambitious and exciting environmental restoration projects in human history.
 As a living laboratory, Hetch Hetchy will advance the science of restoration by providing biologists, ecologists and botanists from all over the world with the chance to apply cutting-edge science to re-establishing lost habitats.

 Soon after the valley is drained and the valley floor becomes exposed, Hetch Hetchy could also serve as a classroom for teachers, students and volunteers to experience restoration first hand, with tours for the public to learn about the restoration efforts and the area’s wildlife.